quartze/todo-app/README.md

 <h2>🛡️ License:</h2>

-Todo App by wavecloud is licensed under CC BY 4.0
+Todo App by wavecloud is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).